LCAV/mooc-hwlab/docs/voice-transformers/granular-synthesis/implementation.md

 # Implementation

-We are building a real-time system and so the output data rate will necessarily be equal to the input data rate.
+We are building a real-time system, so the output data rate will necessarily be equal to the input data rate.
 In the previous section we saw that grains are produced via a periodic pattern whose period is equal to the stride length.
 It would make perfect sense, therefore, to set the length of the DMA buffer equal to the stride and let that be the cadence of the processing function.

 Unfortunately this simple approach clashes with the capabilities of the hardware and so we need to trade resources for some extra code complexity: welcome to the world of embedded DSP!